Warrior Ranch Horse interaction program

 .

-• Bonding, again, to end on a perfect note.
+• Bonding, again, to end on a good note.

 • Participants will learn how and be expected to move the horse successfully, from the ground, in all directions, at the lower gaits of walk and trot.